devfest-2016/RENAME-THIS-TEAM4_nelmerr_firebase_GROUP_1/README.md

-# describe your team, project, and goals here
+# VendOmatic, project, and goals here
 test commit
 - Size of team (2-5)
 - Mandatory use of Firebase.
 Bonus using Android or Progressive Web App.